Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 NEXTAUTH_SECRET=<NEXTAUTH_SECRET_KEY>

-Now, get back to our App and Create an api/auth/[…nextauth]/route.js file in the app directory and add the following code in the route.js file:
+Now, get back to our App and create an api/auth/[…nextauth]/route.js file in the app directory and add the following code in the route.js file:

 import NextAuth from "next-auth/next";